Green Goddess: Pumps

 The Sigmund F.N.5 main pump has a capacity of 1000 impgal/min per minute (900 impgal/min on 4×4 versions).
 Normal fire hoses could be used either from the main pump, which had four outlets, or from normal fire hydrants for which an assortment of connecting branches were carried.
 In addition, the machines carried a small Coventry Climax 350 impgal/min pump, with its own petrol engine, which could also draw water from a river or other source, again feeding normal fire hoses, and which provided a separate and self-contained fire fighting capability.
 A 400 impgal water tank (300 impgal on 4×4) was installed, which fed small diameter hoses on each side of the vehicle to give an immediate "first aid" capacity to fight a fire while the main hoses were connected and brought into use.
 A stirrup pump was also carried, together with a full range of other suitable tools and equipment.

 Crew

 The vehicles were normally crewed by an officer in charge, who sat in the front passenger seat, a driver/pump operator, and four fire fighters seated on the crew bench.

-In the mid 1960s, some Territorial artillery regiments were earmarked for a water pumping role, partly because the six man gun crew matched the numbers on the pump units.
-Training methods and rotation of roles were common factors in gunnery and water pumping.

-Artillery regiments undertook a two-week course at Devizes in lieu of their normal annual gunnery training camp.
+In the mid-1960s, some Territorial Army artillery regiments were earmarked for a water pumping role, partly because the six-man gun crew matched the numbers on the pump units.
+Training methods and rotation of roles were common factors in gunnery and water pumping; artillery regiments undertook a two-week course at Le Marchant Barracks in the town of Devizes in lieu of their normal annual gunnery training camp.